prithvijitguha/meradeb/README.md

 - Zellij -> Tmux
 - Alacritty -> Ghostty
+- Ulauncher -> Wofi
 - Kept original hotkeys for apps as much as possible
 - Added more themes
-- Improvements on menu, installation components and organized scripts a lot better
+- Improvements on menu, installation components and organized scripts.
+- Added improvements with gnome auto move windows and workspace naming.
 - Removed some gnome extensions and settings from omakub
 - Removed migrations and bloated applications